Top 30 Christmas Marketing Examples in eCommerce

 Fortnum & Mason creates an enticing Christmas gift ideas email in the example below.

-• Explore a variety of emails for your Christmas marketing campaign: welcome emails, product feature emails, product feedback email, Christmas promotional email, product recommendation email, etc.
+Pro Tip: Even if you explore a variety of emails for your Christmas marketing campaign: welcome emails, product feature emails, product feedback email, Christmas promotional email, product recommendation email, etc., ensure each one serves a distinct intent.
+Though emails are treated as some of the best Christmas marketing ideas, without clarity, emotional timing and relevance, shoppers can despise them.

 You might like: 20 Brilliant "Post-Purchase Email" Examples (+ How to copy them)